endevver/mt-plugin-zencoder/readme.md

 If an asset has been successfully submitted to Zencoder you'll see a message indicating that the asset has been sent.
 Note that this indicates *only* that Zencoder has accepted your submission.
 Refer to the Zencoder control panel to see whether a job succeeds or fails, and why.

 After Zencoder successfully transcodes your files and MT turns them into assets they are ready to use.
 Zencoder-built assets have a parent-child relationship and customized labels to make them easy to recognize.
 The asset first submitted to Zencoder is the parent, while any transcoded files are children (on the Edit Asset screen you'll see this in the Related Assets section).
 Similarly, any thumbnail images extracted are children to the transcoded video they were built from (again visible based on the Related Assets section on the Edit Asset screen).
 Labels for Zencoder-transcoded assets are made by assembling the parent asset's label with the Output Setting Profile used; examples: "Test video [HTML5, WebM (native resolution)]" and "Test video [HTML5, WebM (native resolution)] Thumbnail" for video and thumbnail assets.

+## Upload a Video

+You can easily bypass the above step and having your video automatically submitted to Zencoder by simply uploading a video (though be sure the Automatically Submit checkbox found in the Plugin Settings is enabled).

 ## Monitor Zencoder Encoding  Jobs